A Cross Border Insurance Market

 It is important that consumer protection does not stop at the border, given that insurances are sold across borders.
 Cross border cooperation is necessary to avoid insurance companies going bankrupt in the future.

-Positions of Insurance & Pension Denmark
+Position of Insurance and Pension Denmark on harmonisation at EU-level

 More about Insurance & Pension Denmark's politics and opinions